 Hike through the picturesque valleys of Peștera and Magura, where unpaved roads, horse carriages, and traditional farming are part of daily life.
 We hike across the forested slopes of Piatra National Park to the best viewpoints of the famous Bran Castle before descending to the castle for a tour.
 An afternoon shuttle takes us to the village of Cincsor and our accommodations for the evening.

 We spend today in the Făgăraș Mountains, home to countless species of wildlife, intact virgin forests, glacial valleys, and soaring craggy peaks.
 A short shuttle opens the door to the mysterious valley of Sâmbăta, where we begin our hike.
-We will follow the river bed as we head further through the deep forest, intersected by waterfalls, before reaching a narrow alpine valley with breathtaking views of the rugged Făgăraș range.
+We will follow the river bed as we head farther through the deep forest, intersected by waterfalls, before reaching a narrow alpine valley with breathtaking views of the rugged Făgăraș range.
 Return to Cincsor.

 After a scenic drive on Transfăgărășan Road we head out on a circular tour among the high alpine glacial lakes around the Făgăraș Mountains.
 On our high point we will enjoy endless views of the surrounding valleys and peaks off the main ridge.
 We continue our journey with a two-hour shuttle to the medieval city of Sighișoara, a beautiful citadel right out of a storybook, located on the Târnava Mare River.

 Today we experience the best of medieval Europe and central Transylvania.
 History, culture, and local cuisine will blend on a guided walking tour through the streets of Sighișoara and Brașov.
 Sighișoara is a UNESCO World Heritage Site and one of the best-preserved 16th century towns in Europe, with classic cobbled streets, colorful houses, and ornate churches.
 The region is also well-known for Târnave wines, Romanian water buffalo farms, delicious old Saxon dishes, and cake recipes.
 In the afternoon we shuttle to Brașov and our boutique hotel for the final evening.